LuisangelE-04/Master-Mind/README.md

 ﻿# Master-Mind
-This implementation has the logic for the game without the UI and all unit tests
+This implementation has the logic and unit tests for the game without the UI.

 ## Master-Mind API
 I developed an API using the logic based off this code.
 The API uses C#'s minimal API layout, which made development quick and easy.